 What else do I need to start flying my hexacopter?

 If you're new to hexacopters or RC aircraft, you're probably going to need to purchase some battery packs, a reciever, and, depending on your model, a camera mount or GPS module.

-If you'd like to speak with a hexacopter expert to make sure you get the right accessories, click the "Ask an Expert" button.
+If you'd like to speak with a hexacopter expert to make sure you get the right accessories, scroll down to the "Ask an Expert" section.